15 Next-Level Facts About Nintendo

 Nintendo of America operates out of Redmond, Washington, and the building’s design accents are what you’d expect from the House Mario Built.
 Bathroom signs have silhouettes of the plumber and his princess; conference rooms are named after Zelda and other Nintendo game characters; benches in the lobby are shaped like the D-pads, although that appears to have been simply a happy coincidence.
 The furniture provider didn’t do it on purpose.

 In 2015, game developer hobbyists Dustin Long and Andrew Reitano collaborated on Star Versus, a space shooter that comes in a classic NES-style cartridge and can only be played on the original console.
 Why didn't more third-parties create unlicensed games in the first place?
 Originally, Nintendo installed a "lockout chip" in cartridges that prevented unapproved games from working in their systems.
-Long and Reitano's firmware addresses the security chip issue; Long told Popular Mechanics he wanted to create something tangible that had to be obtained physically rather than develop a program for the many NES emulators online.
+Long and Reitano's firmware addresses the security chip issue; Long told he wanted to create something tangible that had to be obtained physically rather than develop a program for the many NES emulators online.
+A number of game developers create and market on their own "new" releases for the system, including titles like Haunted Halloween.